alecpizz/370Library/README.md

 ## Accessing the database:
 - The database is stored in the 'test.sqlite' file.
-- A converted to SQL version is also provided
+- A converted to SQL version is also provided.